-- Heat oil in the bottom of a soup pot and sauté the red pepper and onions with a pinch of salt until the onions are translucent.
+- Heat oil in the bottom of a soup pot and sauté the red bell pepper (capsicum) and onions with a pinch of salt until the onions are translucent, about 5 minutes.

-- Add ginger, garlic and cumin/jeera, eggplant and mushrooms and sautee for another 2 minutes or until fragrant.
+- Add ginger, garlic and cumin/jeera, eggplant and mushrooms and sauté for another 2 minutes or until fragrant.

 - Add pumpkin cubes and stir to combine, then add the tomatoes with their juices and the stock powder + water.
-Simmer gently until the pumpkin pieces are tender.
+Simmer gently until the pumpkin pieces are tender, about 15 minutes.